jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ```
 - Do a Commit & Push of your repo, check in GitHub the green status of your CI workflow

-### Deploy the Bridge in Kubernetes / OpenShift with the Docker image
+### Deploy the Bridge on Kubernetes / OpenShift with the Docker image
 1) Create an `.env` file
   - See [Test locally the HTTP DCR Bridge](#optional-test-locally-the-http-dcr-bridge) for having the right syntax